amgoncalves/sassy-twitter/README.md

 - [x] Cleaned up layout for manual testing done by Alyssa
 - [x] Site-wide Bootstrap, templates, and CSS done by Alyssa
 - [ ] Clean up the directory, update repo and submit.

+### nt0.5 - Initial Load Testing

+### Requirements
+* *[INSTRUMENT]* - Collect internal performance and timing data using New Relic
+* *[RUNLOADEXPERIMENT]* - Design specific experiments and see whether a change improves performance.
+Keep up your notes in a text file inside your github repo.
+* *[NEWWEB]* Switch web server from WebBrick; try others, measure.
+* *[IMPROVESCHEMA]* Update your schema to put indexes and other enhancements and see effects.
+* *[nanoTwitter 0.5] Clean up, update readme.md and your repo with latest and tag the release.

+#### Developer's Log

+- [x] Enable New Relic within Heroku Configuration and begin collecting internal performance and timing data, done by Shuai
+- [x] Did an experiment on follow button and write a report, done by Shuai

 ## Documentation